Peppermint Patty: Relationships with other characters

 In one Sunday strip on July 22, 1979 (drawn as part of a storyline in which Charlie Brown was in the hospital), Peppermint Patty essentially admitted her feelings for Charlie Brown and, in the same strip, Marcie admitted loving "Chuck," so far as to affirming her willingness to marry Charlie Brown.
 Even this strip ended in a denial of sorts; Patty brought Marcie up to the front desk of the hospital and tried to have her admitted as a patient, saying, "I think she's sicker than he is!"

 Peppermint Patty often tries to talk to Charlie Brown about matters of the heart (often depicted with both characters sitting under a tree) and even calls him often on the phone (usually taking up the majority of the conversation), but Charlie Brown usually manages to somehow evade the issue, often by simply playing dumb.
 Patty often grumbles, "I hate talking to you, Chuck!" whenever she tries to confide in him and he does not tell her what she wants to hear.

 Peppermint Patty also developed a crush on Pig-Pen for a while in 1980, after Charlie Brown set them up on a date for a Valentine's Day dance.
-Also, in the movie Bon Voyage, Charlie Brown, both she and Marcie were shown as being attracted to Pierre, the son of their host family in Paris.
+Later though, Peppermint Patty calls him and asks what the next time Pig-pen can dance with her, he says next year, which quickly breaks the romance up.
+Also, in the movie Bon Voyage, Charlie Brown, and don't come back!, both she and Marcie were shown as being attracted to Pierre, the son of their host family in Paris.
 Pierre only returned Marcie's affections, however, a fact to which Peppermint Patty remained oblivious even when they were holding hands right in front of her.

-Peppermint Patty also has a strong friendship with Snoopy.
-For years, owing to Snoopy's often human-like behavior, Patty often refers to Snoopy as a "funny-looking kid with a big nose".
-The rest of the cast is often confused by Patty's obliviousness, but she was finally corrected in the strip from March 21, 1974, by Marcie.
-Patty since accepts that Snoopy is a dog but often still treats him like a human, which pleases Snoopy since most of the characters treat him like a dog, albeit a remarkably gifted one.
-Snoopy acts as Peppermint Patty's ice skating coach.
-Although he is silent and grumbling most of the time, he acknowledges Patty's successes with a kiss on her nose.
+Peppermint Patty has a strong friendship with Snoopy, treating him like one of the children even after being told that he is a dog.